-Clemson University often has special purpose needs in the academic and athletic environment.
-Auditoriums and classrooms, laboratories, clean rooms, information technology, and instrumentation needs are often integral to the functionality the building.
-Designers shall consult with the Owner user groups early in the design development process and coordinate with the Project Manager any special construction needs while maintaining long term flexibility in building operations.
+1. Clemson University often has special purpose needs in the academic and athletic environment.
+Auditoriums and classrooms, laboratories, clean rooms, information technology, and instrumentation needs are often integral to the functionality of a building.
+Designers shall consult with the Owner user groups early in the design development process and integrate any special construction needs while maintaining long term flexibility in building operations.

-13 48 00 Sound, Vibration and Seismic Control
+13 48 00 Sound, Vibration, and Seismic Control

-1. For new construction and any renovation including the reconfiguration of space, spaces will be designed as to have all noise producing sources co-located to the greatest extent possible as to isolate them from any space such as classrooms, offices, auditoriums, etc. where the reduction of noise pollution is desirable.
-2. When primary instructional spaces or ancillary spaces designed to support the primary instructional spaces are present in new construction and renovations affecting greater than 50% of the building floor area, the finished spaces shall conform to the most recent version of ANSI/ASA S.12.60 Part 1.
+1. Spaces will be designed as to have all noise producing sources co-located to the greatest extent possible as to isolate them from any space such as classrooms, offices, auditoriums, etc. where the reduction of noise pollution is desirable.
+2. Primary instructional spaces shall conform to the most recent version of ANSI/ASA S.12.60 Part 1.
 Buildings and spaces housing administrative and or support operations not directly associated to teaching and learning spaces shall follow ANSI/ASA S.12.60 Part 1 requirements for ancillary spaces.
-3. All audio and sound reinforcement systems installed in primary instructional or ancillary spaces shall conform to ANSI/ASA S.12.60 Part 1.
+3. All audio and sound reinforcement systems installed in primary instructional or ancillary spaces shall conform to the most recent version of ANSI/ASA S.12.60 Part 1.